ajayvjn/IoT-Nine-Ten/README.md

 * __Inspiration__
 > Our inspiration is the deadliest dieseases of this century.
 Diabetes and Cardiac heart arrests.
-We believe with proper medical assistance, the death rate could be drastically reduced and this is possible by existing technoilogies.
+We believe with proper medical assistance, the death rate could be drastically reduced and this is possible by existing technologies.

 * __What it does__
-> It provides the immidiate medical assistance first hand, determining the heart rate , gesttures and other features.
+> It provides the immidiate medical assistance first hand, determining the heart rate , gestures and other features.

-* __How we built it__
-> We used Amazon Web services, Pebble 2 for sensors and Intel Edison for device.

 * __Accomplishments that we're proud of__
-> We definately help elders alone in home and we are much faster than 9-1-1.
+> This product would definitely help the elders alone at home as we are a step before 911.

 * __What's next for Nine_Ten__
 > Solving more problems of the world.
+Would possibly tackle more deseases in future with the use of other sensors.

 * __Built With__
-  1. Intel-edison
+  1. Intel Edison
-  2. Amazon-web-services
-  3. Amazon SQS
+  2. Amazon Web Services - Amazon SQS
+  3. NodeJS
-  4. Javascript
+  4. Javascript / C for Pebble